The capital and the largest city in Bulgaria is Sofia.

 Nevertheless, if you practice being vigilant and watchful like in any other place in the world, your trip to Sofia can be relaxed and you can enjoy a wonderful journey to this charming and lively city.

-- Visas - There are certain countries which do not need a visa in order to stay less than 90 days in Bulgaria.
+- Visas - Certain countries do not need a visa to stay less than 90 days in Bulgaria.
 Those are U.S., Australian, European and Canadian visitors.
 The Bulgarian Ministry of Foreign Affairs can give you all the information regarding visas.

 - Weather - The climate in Bulgaria is continental which is characterized by cold winters and quite cool summers.
 The average temperature during the winter is -1 degree C, while the average summer temperature is 20 degrees C.